-The latter rule can be clarified by the example in Figure 7-1.
+See the example in Figure 7-1.
 Consider three processors in a system and each processor performs three writes, one to each of three defined locations (A, B, and C).
 Individually, the processors perform the writes in the same program order, but because of bus arbitration and other memory access mechanisms, the order that the three processors write the individual memory locations can differ each time the respective code sequences are executed on the processors.
 The final values in location A, B, and C would possibly vary on each execution of the write sequence.